-- The person continues to use alcohol in situations in which it is physically hazardous (g., driving under the influence).
+- The person continues to use alcohol in situations in which it is physically hazardous (e.g., driving under the influence).

 - The person continues to drink despite negative health or psychological consequences.

-- Tolerance, which can show up as either:
+- The person develops tolerance, which can show up as either:

-- Needing to drink much more than before to achieve intoxication or desired effect; or
+- Needing to drink much more than before to achieve intoxication or the desired effect.

 - Finding that the same number of drinks has much less effect than it once did.

-- Withdrawal, which can show up as either:
+- The person experiences withdrawal, which can show up as either:

 - Using alcohol (or a closely related substance, such as a benzodiazepine) in order to relieve or avoid withdrawal symptoms.

 If a person has had 2–3 of the above symptoms within the past 12 months, their alcohol use disorder is considered “mild”; 4–5 symptoms is “moderate”; and 6 or more symptoms is considered a “severe” alcohol use disorder.